HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/03-run_using_binaries/05-update_running_node.md

 cargo build --profile production
 ```

-After the building process has finished, then stop your currently running node by pressing `ctrl+c` in the associated terminal and finally restart it with `target/production/nh-node` using the same command-line arguments used by your previously running node.
+After the building process has finished, stop your currently running node by pressing `ctrl+c` in the associated terminal and restart it with `target/production/nh-node` using the same command-line arguments you previously used to start your node.

-Check the new source code version is used by inspecting log starting with `✌️  version` (is located in the very first log lines).
+Check the new source code version is used by inspecting the log starting with `✌️  version` (it is located in the very first log lines).